-As corporate organizations get more digital and employees have access to mass information, the concept of knowledge sharing becomes critical.
+As corporate organizations get more digital and employees have access to a ton of information, the concept of knowledge sharing becomes critical.

-Not only for the internal communication between executives and employees but to have a better and more unified workforce in general.
+Not only is knowledge sharing important for the internal communication between executives and employees, but to develop a more unified and engaged workforce.

 Below, you’ll find the sections that will be covered: